CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 !!!
 Note
     The legal basis for data processing determines which service component you can access and use.
 For example, you can directly manage research data access, uploads, or data export using SD Connect and SD Desktop.
 In contrast, access to register data via SD Desktop is managed by CSC's helpdesk, based on the data permit issued by the Fidata authority and in compliance with the Finnish regulations.

-Below is more information on the steps required to access the services for processing research data, processing register data under the Act for secondary use, storage space (or quota) availability, and resource (or billing units) consumption.
+Below is more information on the steps required to access the services:

+* for processing research data;
+* for processing register data under the Act on Secondary Use;
+* storage space (or quota) availability and resource (or billing units) consumption.

-You can browse through this chapter using the navigation bar on the right side of this page or the search function.
+You can browse through the guide using the navigation bar on the right side of this page or the search function.